heristop/heristop.github.io/src/content/blog/2026-04-08-gemini-cli-subagents-context-window.md

 ## A few things to watch out for

-Sub-agents run in YOLO mode by default — they execute tools without asking for confirmation.
+Sub-agents can run in YOLO mode — executing tools without asking for confirmation.
 A misconfigured one with `write_file` and `run_shell_command` can do real damage before you notice.
 So be deliberate about the `tools` list.
 "Read-only for investigators" is a good default rule.

-Don't parallelize sub-agents that write to the same files.
-Read-only work parallelizes fine; mutations create race conditions.
-The docs are explicit about this.
+Be careful when parallelizing sub-agents that write to the same files.
+Read-only work parallelizes fine; mutations can create race conditions.

 And don't reach for a sub-agent for every little thing.
 There's a real round-trip cost to spinning one up.
 For a two-turn question, just answer it in the main context.
 Sub-agents pay off when the task is heavy *and* independent — the kind of work where the main agent would otherwise waste a lot of tokens on intermediate state it doesn't actually need to remember.